jordanesmith/car_valuation/README.md

-Experimentation for ML model to predict value of a car sold on autotrader, to be used by traders.
+Experimentation for ML model to predict the value of a car sold on Autotrader, to be used by traders.

+# Contents
+`etl.ipynb` contains the code development for the extract, transform, and load data pipeline.
+`ml.ipynb` contains data science experiments.
+Including preprocessing, feature engineering, model training, testing, and inference.

 # Results
 ```